Saturday 3 August 1940

-US Government: William Donovan heads back to the New York by air after consultations with General Spaatz.
+US Government: William Donovan heads back to New York by air after consultations with General Spaatz.

 General Lesley McNair becomes Chief of Staff in charge of training ground troops.

-Baltic States: Lithuania joins the other territories newly swallowed by the USSR in "voluntarily" becoming a Soviet Socialist Republic.
-This is the 14th constituent Republic of the USSR.
+Baltic States: Lithuania joins the other territories newly swallowed by the USSR in "voluntarily" becoming the Soviet Socialist Republic of Lithuania.
+This makes it the 14th constituent republic of the USSR.

 Japan: The back-door path to the United States remains open for fleeing European refugees.
 Hikawa Maru out of Tokyo reaches San Francisco with 82 Jewish refugees, the latest in several such occurrences.

 The Japanese government decries the United States ban on critical supplies such as aviation fuel.
 Both Prime Minister Prince Konoye and Foreign Minister Matsuoka issue statements emphasizing the importance of "the disposal of the China Affair" and the Japanese "mission" in the region.

 American Homefront: A campaign is launched to solicit $500,000 in donations for the evacuation of British children to safer areas.